-The AD9627 has several functions that simplify the automatic gain control (AGC) function in the system receiver.
+The AD9640 has several functions that simplify the automatic gain control (AGC) function in the system receiver.
 The fast detect feature allows fast overrange detection by outputting four bits of input level information with very short latency.

-In addition, the programmable threshold detector allows monitoring of the incoming signal power, using the four fast detect bits of the ADC with very low latency.
-If the input signal level exceeds the programmable threshold, the coarse upper threshold indicator goes high.
-Because this threshold indicator has very low latency, the user can quickly turn down the system gain to avoid an overrange condition.
+In addition, the programmable threshold detector allows monitoring of the incoming signal power using the four fast detect bits of the ADC with very low latency.
+If the input signal level exceeds the programmable threshold, the fine upper threshold indicator goes high.
+Because this threshold is set from the four MSBs, the user can quickly turn down the system gain to avoid an overrange condition.